agccie/ACI-EnhancedEndpointTracker/docs/install.rst

     The ``app-deploy`` script performs the following operations

-    * Configure the VM as a swarm leader
+    * Configure the host as a swarm leader
     * Export the manager token to all other nodes and add them to the swarm
     * Add a label called ‘node’ with the appropriate node number to each node in the cluster.
 The docker compose file uses the node labels to ensure the db shards and replicas are properly